tobami/littlechef/README.md

 It all starts in the **kitchen**, which you should keep under version control:

 * `auth.cfg`: Authentication information needed to be able to connect to the nodes
-* `nodes/`: After recipes are run on [Nodes][], their configuration is stored here.
+* `nodes/`: After recipes are run on [Nodes][], their configuration is stored here in JSON format.
 You can manually edit them or even add new ones.
-The name of a node should be its fqdn
+The name of a node should be its FQDN
 * `cookbooks/`: This will be your [Cookbooks][] repository
 * `site-cookbooks/`: Here you can override upstream cookbooks (Opscode's, for example)
-* `roles/`: Where Chef [Roles][] are defined
+* `roles/`: Where Chef [Roles][] are defined in JSON
 * `data_bags/`: Chef [Data Bags][].
 JSON databag items.
 Search is supported

-Whenever you apply a recipe to a node, all cookbooks, roles and databags are rsynced to that node, to the `/tmp/chef-solo/` directory.
-A node.json file gets created on the fly and uploaded, and Chef Solo gets executed at the remote node, using node.json as the node configuration and the pre-installed solo.rb for Chef Solo configuration.
+Whenever you start a Chef Solo configuration run with the local `fix` command, all cookbooks, roles and databags are rsynced to the `/tmp/chef-solo/` directory, together with the `/etc/chef/node.json` and `/etc/chef/solo.rb` files, and chef-solo is executed at the remote node.

-The result is that you can then configure your nodes exactly when and how you want by using the `fix` command, all without needing a Chef Server.
+The result is that you can configure your nodes exactly when and how you want, all without needing a Chef Server.
 And all your infrastructure, including your nodes, will be in code, revision controlled.

 #### Data bag Search ####